JohnScience/my_com_projs/README.md

 ---

 In the meantime, I also overwatched the development of the C++ 20 application for viewing, construction, modification, and analysis of systems with arbitrary geometry and materials.

+---

+On February 11, I received a request from Kirill (my regular client) to eliminate the installation step of Tauri application.
+By February 29, the solution of the problem resulted in the development of <https://github.com/JohnScience/tauriless/>.
+However, to make up for the limitations of the Tauri-less approach, there was a need in a reflective loader for DLLs.
+By April 5, the solution of the problem resulted in the development of <https://github.com/JohnScience/reflective_pe_dll_loader/>.